 - Native-level English.

 Looking for more chat agent jobs?
 Check out FlexJobs and Indeed — they have lots to choose from.
-Just make sure that you fully read the job description.
+Just make sure that you thoroughly read the job description.
 Many of these jobs do require some phone time, so if you're against being on the phone, you'll want to make sure that the position is 100 percent online chat and email.

 One last word of caution, the chat agent jobs for phone actresses, are sex chat operator jobs — just want you to be aware of what you're applying for if you run across these listings.
 I do not cover this opportunity or phone sex jobs on this site.
 If you're interested in working from home as a chat sex operator, WAH Adventures has a list of hiring companies.

 You’ll Also Love These Posts: